-- Taking note of the fact that the project formulation has been in progress for more than three decades and the active interaction of the project authorities with the Department of Environment has been going on for almost three years, the absence and inadequacy of data on important environmental aspects still persists. - 2.
-In an objective sense, the NSP is not ready for clearance from the environmental angle.
-Even though SSP is in a fairly advanced stage of preparedness, it is neither desirable nor recommended that the SSP should be given approval in isolation on technical and other grounds. - 3.
-The state of readiness in the case of NSP is such that it gives just an outline of the intention plan.
-The fact that this intention plan will be converted to an action plan and thereby effectively implemented has to be taken on trust.
-In case of Sardar Sarovar Project (SSP), readiness to execute is reasonably good except on the issue of rehabilitation of oustees specially from MP and Maharashtra. - 4.
-Holding up of the projects even for the next few months is not likely to improve the level of preparedness on most of the environmental aspects, specially in the case of NSP.
-In the meanwhile, further studies will not perhaps pick up speed and thus at no time will the requisite information be fully available. - 5.
-A large amount of money has already been invested in SSP which is critically linked on technical and operational aspects to NSP.
+- 1) Taking note of the fact that the project formulation has been in progress for more than three decades and the active interaction of the Project authorities with the Department of Environment has been going on for almost three years, the absence and inadequacy of data on some important environmental aspects still persists. - 2) In an objective sense the NSP is not ready for clearance from environmental angle.
+Even though SSP is in a fairly advanced stage of preparedness, it is neither desirable nor recommended that the SSP should be given approval in isolation on technical and other grounds. - 3) The state of readiness in the case of NSP is such that it gives just an outline of the Intention Plan.
+The fact that this Intention Plan will be converted to an Action Plan and there be effectively implemented has to be taken on trust.
+In case of Sardar Sarovar Project (SSP), readiness to execute is reasonably good except on the issue of rehabilitation of oustees specially from M.P. and Maharashtra. - 4) Holding up of the projects even for the next few months is not likely to improve the level of preparedness on most of the environmental aspects, specially in the case of NSP.
+In the meanwhile, further studies will not perhaps pick up speed and thus at no time will the requisite information be fully available. - 5) A large amount of money has already been invested on SSP which is critically linked on technical and operational aspects to NSP.
 However, it may not be too late even now to modify some of the parameters of NSP and SSP to minimise environmental damage while at the same time ensuring optimal utilisation of water resources.

-The choice is difficult but a choice has to be made (emphasis supplied).
+The choice is difficult but a choice has to be made.

+(Emphasis supplied)

-9. A Note was prepared on 15 January 1987, in the Prime Minister's Office.
-It noted that the main issues on environmental concerns were the rehabilitation of the affected population, compensatory afforestation, treatment of the catchment area and command area development, pertaining, particularly, to drainage, water logging and salinity.
+260. A Note was prepared on 15th January, 1987 in the Prime Minister's Office.
+It noted that the main issues on environmental concerns were the rehabilitation of the affected population, compensatory afforestation, treatment of the catchment area and Command area development, pertaining, particularly, to drainage, water logging and salinity.
 The Department of Environment and Forests had raised the point that the rehabilitation plan was not ready, land had not been surveyed, areas of land use capability and water availability had not been identified and the land being suggested for rehabilitation, prima facie, appeared to be infertile.
 Detailed meetings with the State Governments revealed that they were seriously undertaking surveys, land identification and preparation of a rehabilitation plan, of which the first phase was more or less ready.
 The catchment area treatment preparation would take time.
 A compensatory afforestation programme could be chalked out without difficulty.
-The issue was whether detailed plans should be made fully ready before giving environmental clearance or whether there could be a conditional clearance so that the project could start.
-The Secretary to the Prime Minister had discussed the matter with the Secretary, Water Resources and the Secretary, Environment and Forests and it had been agreed that clearance might be given on the following conditions:
+The issue was whether detailed plans should be made fully ready before giving environmental clearance or whether there could be a conditional clearance so that the Project could start.
+The Secretary to the Prima Minister had discussed the matter with the Secretary, Water Resources and the Secretary, Environment and Forests and it had been agreed that clearance might be given on the following conditions:

-Preparation in due time of detailed and satisfactory plans for rehabilitation, catchment area treatment, compensatory afforestation and command area development.
+Preparation in due time of detailed and satisfactory plans for rehabilitation, catchment area treatment, compensatory afforestation and Command Area Development.

-Setting up of Narmada Management Authority with adequate powers and teeth to ensure that environmental management plans are implemented pari passu with engineering and other works.
+Setting up of Narmada Management Authority with adequate powers and teeth to ensure that environmental management plans are implemented pari passu with engineeri ng and other works.